 Does your company use such a system?
 Join the conversation, and tell us about it.

-If not, I’d suggest you start one today.
-It makes your job much easier when you’re fishing for customers.
+If not, why not start one today?
+Improving the bait makes your job much easier when you’re fishing for customers.